Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

 Running `test` once again from within `sbt` should yield a successful spec run.

 We are now at a point where we can add automatic database migrations for Cassandra.
-We will use an existing tool for this named [Pillar](https://github.com/comeara/pillar), and we'll add some wrapper and helper code in order to integrate it into our project.
+We will use an existing library for this named [Pillar](https://github.com/comeara/pillar), and we'll add some wrapper and helper code in order to integrate it into our project.